drlau/akashi/README.md

     # Set to true if you want every enforcedValue and ignoredArg to be present in a resource's plan.
     # If set to true, if any enforcedValue or ignoredArg is missing, it will count as a failure.
+    # Default is false.
     requireAll: true

+    # Set to true if you want to automatically fail before comparison
+    # if a matching resource is found.
+    # Default is false.
+    autoFail: true

   # List of rules.
   resources: